Internet Safety for Seniors: Simple Security Steps

 Using Weak Passwords and Password Reuse

 People tend to prioritize memorability and set easily guessable passwords such as birthdays, phone numbers, or pet names.
-According to NordPass's 2024 survey, the top 10 most commonly used passwords in Japan can all be cracked in less than one second.
+The trouble is that attackers know which passwords are popular, and they work through dictionaries of those candidates first.
+Since there is no need to wait for brute force, passwords of this kind fall quickly no matter how long they are.
 Additionally, reusing the same password across multiple services means that if one service is breached, all other accounts are put at risk.
 With Passtsuku.com, you can easily generate strong passwords that you don't need to memorize.
 For a comprehensive approach, see the password management guide and consider using a password manager.

 How the Elderly Can Identify Scams